Augustyn Suski

-Augustyn Suski (November 8, 1907 – May 26, 1942), was a Polish poet, pedagogue in the interwar period, and underground activist during World War II.
+Augustyn Suski (8 November 1907 – 26 May 1942) was a Polish Goral poet, pedagogue in the interwar period, and underground activist during World War II.
 Under the German occupation, Suski (nom-de-guerre Stefan Borusa) became a founder of the Polish resistance organization called Tatra Confederation (Konfederacja Tatrzańska), a.k.a.
 Confederation of the Tatra Mountains, operating in the Nowy Targ area of Podhale.
 He was murdered at the Auschwitz concentration camp.

 Biography

 Augustyn Suski was born in Szaflary near Nowy Targ, one of six children of bakery owner Ludwik Suski and Marianna née Haschir of Hungarian background.
 He finished high school in Nowy Targ, and enrolled at the Philosophy Department of the Jagiellonian University in Kraków.
 Suski interrupted his studies with the military training between 1929 and 1930, and continued university courses till June 1935.
 However, he did not receive master's due to financial difficulties.
 Suski worked as a tutor, joined the board of Student Folk Society (Akademicka Młodzież Ludowa), performed at readings and published his poetry at the Gazeta Podhalańska and the Marchołt quarterly.
 In spite of having mastered the rules of Polish grammar, he wrote in heavy regional dialect in order to capture the essence of his Goral characters.
-His use of local speech was influenced by the Suski's lifelong devotion to Podhale and its people, best exemplified in his poem "Do gwary mojej" (To my Dialect).
+His use of local speech was influenced by the Suski's lifelong devotion to Podhale and its people, best exemplified in his poem "Do gwary mojej" (To my speech).

 Augustyn Suski found a teaching position in Volhynia, away from home – at the folk universities in Michałówa near Dubno and in Różyn near Kowel.
 He taught history of the peasant movements, language skills, as well as Polish and Ukrainian history.
 In Różyn, he held the principal position from 1938 till the invasion of Poland by Nazi Germany and the Soviet Union.
 Suski attempted to escape back to General Government from the Soviet zone of occupation, but was caught by the Germans and sent to prison in Cieszyn.
-He was released on May 15, 1941, helped by his family.
+He was released on 15 May 1941, helped by his family.